ashishkr568/ashishkr568.github.io/_posts/2022-05-01-training-validation-loss-overfit.md

  - machine learning
  - deep learning
  - artificial intelligence
- - image classification
- - image identification
+ - training loss
- - resnet
+ - validation loss
 ---
 <img src="/assets/images/blog/overfit-image.png" alt="overfit-image-quora.png" style="width:10%, height:10%; display: block; margin-left: auto; margin-right: auto;"/>
 <br>As a standard practice, we hold 20% of the data points to be used for model validation, this data is referred to as a validation set.
 The other 80% of the data is used for training the model.